 - Isolation: You can at least isolate workers from some risks by installing height safety systems such as barriers.
 This prevents them from reaching hazardous areas such as the edge of a roof.

 - Engineer controls: It’s always important to improve safety measures by installing and maintaining equipment and checking that it’s stable.
-Installing Static Lines, Anchor Points and fall arrest equipment will give you the engineering controls required to get the job done.
+Installing static lines, roof anchor points and fall arrest equipment will give you the engineering controls required to get the job done.
 Our experts can perform height safety audits to ensure your systems are all compliant.

 - Administrative controls: Signs that remind workers of safety guidelines can help prevent certain accidents.
 Anyone who will work high up also needs to undergo relevant training.